-The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Megastar Development Corp. (the "Company") and should be read in conjunction with the Company's unaudited financial statements and the accompanying notes for the nine months ended November 30, 2014, and the audited financial statements and the accompanying notes for the year ended February 28, 2014, copies of which are filed on the SEDAR website: www.sedar.com.
+The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Megastar Development Corp. (the "Company") and should be read in conjunction with the Company's audited financial statements and the accompanying notes for the year ended February 28, 2015, copies of which are filed on the SEDAR website: www.sedar.com.